 - When Trees Attack

-- Weird Trade Union: She questions if the assassins' and thieves' guild are the only ones existing in Fantasyland.
+- Weird Trade Union: Jones wonders if the assassins' and thieves' guilds are the only ones existing in Fantasyland.

 - You All Meet in an Inn: Of course you do.